-- Cystic Fibrosis Foundation (CFF) CF pulmonary guidelines: chronic medications for maintenance of lung health (Mogayzel et al 2013) - The guideline provided several new recommendations when published in 2013, in addition to reaffirming several recommendations from a previous (2007) version of the guideline.
-Guideline recommendations specific to inhaled antibiotics and treatment of P. aeruginosa are included in Table 3. - ∘ For these guidelines, the severity of lung disease is defined by ppFEV1 as follows: normal, > 90% ppFEV1; mildly impaired, 70 to 89% ppFEV1; moderately impaired, 40 to 69% ppFEV1; and severely impaired, < 40% ppFEV1. - o Level of evidence and strength of recommendations is based on the U.S. Preventive Services Task Force system.
+- Cystic Fibrosis Foundation (CFF) CF pulmonary guidelines: chronic medications for maintenance of lung health (Mogayzel et al 2013) - This guideline provided several new recommendations when published in 2013, in addition to reaffirming several recommendations from a previous (2007) version of the guideline. - For these guidelines, the severity of lung disease is defined by ppFEV1 as follows: normal, > 90% predicted; mildly impaired, 70 to 89% predicted; moderately impaired, 40 to 69% predicted; and severely impaired, < 40% predicted. - The level of evidence and strength of recommendations are based on the U.S. Preventive Services Task Force system. - o Recommendations specific to inhaled antibiotics and treatment of P. aeruginosa are included in Table 3.

 Table 3.
-Summary of recommendations from the CFF for chronic medications in CF treatment Treatment Recommendation Certainty of net benefit Estimate of net benefit Strength of Recommendation 2007 recommenda tions, reaffirmed in 2013 without changes Inhaled tobramycin - moderate-to- severe disease For individuals with CF, 6 years of age and older, with moderate-to-severe lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF strongly recommends the chronic use of inhaled tobramycin to improve lung function and quality of life, and reduce exacerbations.
-High Substantial А Inhaled tobramycin - mild disease For individuals with CF, 6 years of age and older, with mild lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF recommends the chronic use of inhaled tobramycin to reduce exacerbations.
-Moderate Moderate В Azithromycin with P. aeruginosa For individuals with CF, 6 years of age and older, with P. aeruginosa persistently present in cultures of the airways, the CFF recommends the chronic use of azithromycin to improve lung function and reduce exacerbations.
-Moderate В Other inhaled antibiotics For individuals with CF, 6 years of age and older, with P. aeruginosa persistently present in cultures of the airways, the CFF concludes that the evidence is insufficient to recommend for or against the chronic use of other inhaled antibiotics (ie, carbenicillin, ceftazidime, colistin, gentamicin) to improve lung function and quality of life, or reduce exacerbations.
-Low I Oral antipseudomonal antibiotics For individuals with CF, 6 years of age and older, with P. aeruginosa persistently present in cultures of the airways, the CFF concludes that the evidence is insufficient to recommend for or against the routine use of chronic oral antipseudomonal antibiotics to improve lung function and quality of life, or reduce exacerbations.
-Low I 2013 new or modif fied recommendations Inhaled aztreonam - moderate-to- severe disease For individuals with CF, 6 years of age and older, with moderate-to-severe lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF strongly recommends the chronic use of inhaled aztreonam to improve lung function and quality of life.
-High Substantial А Inhaled aztreonam - mild disease For individuals with CF, 6 years of age and older, with mild lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF recommends the chronic use of inhaled aztreonam to improve lung function and quality of life.
-Moderate Moderate В certainty that the net benefit is moderate to substantial.
-I: The committee concludes that the current evidence is insufficient to assess the balance of benefits and harms of the service.
-Evidence is lacking, of poor quality, or conflicting, and the balance of benefits and harms cannot be determined.
+Summary of recommendations from the CFF for chronic medications in CF treatment

+Treatment Recommendation Certainty of net benefit Estimate of net benefit Strength of Recommendation 2007 recommenda tions, reaffirmed in 2013 without changes Inhaled tobramycin - moderate-to- severe disease For individuals with CF, ≥ 6 years of age, with moderate-to-severe lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF strongly recommends the chronic use of inhaled tobramycin to improve lung function and quality of life, and reduce exacerbations.
+High Substantial А Inhaled tobramycin - mild disease For individuals with CF, ≥ 6 years of age, with mild lung disease and P. aeruginosa persistently present in cultures of the airways, the CFF recommends the chronic use of inhaled tobramycin to reduce exacerbations.
+Moderate Moderate В Azithromycin with P. aeruginosa For individuals with CF, ≥ 6 years of age, with P. aeruginosa persistently present in cultures of the airways, the CFF recommends the chronic use of azithromycin to improve lung function and reduce exacerbations.
+High Moderate В Other inhaled antibiotics For individuals with CF, ≥ 6 years of age, with P. aeruginosa persistently present in cultures of the airways, the CFF concludes that the evidence is insufficient to recommend for or against the chronic use of other inhaled antibiotics (ie, carbenicillin, Low I